-When there’s plenty of basil, make a versatile and delicious quick 5 Minute Basil Pesto or a Basil Mint Pesto.
-These pestos can be used for pizza, pasta, in place of mayo, on a grilled cheese sandwich or even brushed over corn on the cob.
+When your garden is producing plenty of basil, make this deliciously quick and versatile 5 Minute Basil Pesto.
+This pesto can be used for just about anything, from pizza to pasta, in place of mayo, on a grilled cheese sandwich or even brushed over corn on the cob.

 My husband and I went to our city’s green market this past weekend and picked up a huge bunch of basil.
 (Just look at my lovely basil!)
 I wish that my basil would grow like theirs but no such luck.
 Of course, with all this basil on hand I had to think up something to make with it.
 Aha, a pesto would be delicious!

 I decided to make a traditional basil pesto, which I love, and use on a pesto pasta.
 Of course, there are literally hundreds of ways to use it and a great condiment to have on hand.
 It can be used as the base of a pizza , mixed with mayonnaise on a BLT or just a touch to dress up a grilled cheese sandwich.
 You can also mix it with butter and brush on corn on the cob or toss with green beans with a squeeze of lemon for a tasty side dish.